kiselli/mylog/Readme.md

-lg -t - today, show today file lg -a - all, show all files lg -c - concat, concat all files
+lg -t - today, show today file lg -a - all, show all files lg -c - concat, concat all files lg this was my work today - writes a line into the log
 ```

 # Features